ProbablyAarav/intMaxValueCPP/README.md

 # intMaxValueCPP
-This gives a minimum value for some reason
+This gives a minimum value for some reason, which seems funny